Alluxio/documentation/docs/en/operation/User-CLI.md

----
-layout: global
-title: User Command Line Interface
+# User Command Line Interface
-nickname: User CLI
-group: Operations
-priority: 1
----

-* Table of Contents
-{:toc}

 Alluxio's command line interface provides users with basic file system operations.
 You can invoke the following command line utility to get all the subcommands: